Run FreeFileSync's RealtimeSync as a Windows Service with AlwaysUp

 How to Run FreeFileSync's RealtimeSync 24/7 as a Windows Service with AlwaysUp

-Start your RealtimeSync monitoring as soon as your PC boots and keep it running unattended in the background.
-Automatically survive reboots, accidental shutdowns, and other failures.
+Start RealtimeSync monitoring as soon as your computer boots and keep it running 24x7, unattended in the background.
+Automatically survive reboots, accidental shutdowns, and other failures

-To configure RealtimeSync to run as a Windows Service:
+To install RealtimeSync to run as a Windows Service:

 1. Download and install FreeFileSync, if necessary.
-This will also install RealtimeSync.
+That will also install RealtimeSync:

-2. If necessary, setup a RealtimeSync configuration file that monitors your folders and performs the desired synchronization.
+2. If necessary, setup a FreeFileSync configuration and FreeFileSync batch job that monitors your folders and performs the desired synchronization.

 FreeFileSync Batch File Settings